qdrant/landing_page/qdrant-landing/content/documentation/guides/installation.md

 ## Production

+For production, we recommend that you configure Qdrant in the cloud, with Kubernetes, or with a Qdrant Enterprise Operator.

 ### Qdrant Cloud

 You can set up production with the [Qdrant Cloud](https://qdrant.to/cloud), which provides fully managed Qdrant databases.